dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 The dbt Semantic Layer has four main parts:

-- Define your metrics in version-controlled dbt project code
+- Define your metrics in version-controlled dbt project code using MetricFlow
 - Import your metric definitions via the [Discovery API](/docs/dbt-cloud-apis/discovery-api)
 - Query your metric data via the dbt Proxy Server
 - Explore and analyze dbt metrics in downstream tools